How Much Does Air Conditioning Service Cost?

 Refrigerant Leak Detection and Repair

-Depending on how accessible the leak is, whether or not a leak test is required, and what exactly requires repair, a typical refrigerant leak detection and repair can actually cost anywhere from $150 to $500 depending on the accessibility of the leak for the technician.
-If you’re unsure, feel free to ask your air conditioner repair expert to show you the process and review their findings.
+Depending on the accessibility of the leak, whether or not it requires a leak test, and what exactly needs to be repaired, an average refrigerant leak detection and repair can cost you anywhere from $150 to $500 depending on the technician’s accessibility of the leak.
+If you’re feeling uneasy, you can ask your air conditioning repair technician to guide you through his or her process and review their findings.

 AC Circuit Board Replacement

-Sometimes the problem may be beyond the A/C system itself and the circuit board may be in need of replacing.
-Depending on your AC make and model, a new circuit board for your system could cost anywhere from $450 to $1300.
+There are times when the issue may be beyond the AC equipment itself and the circuit board may need to be replaced.
+Depending on your AC make and model, a new circuit board for your AC could cost anywhere from $450 to $1300.

 Thermostat Replacement

-If you’re looking to replace your home’s thermostat, a smart wifi thermostat will usually cost more than a traditional thermostat.
-Depending on which style of thermostat you go with, you’re looking at anywhere between $200 and $550 to get it installed.
-Fortunately, the latest thermostats might pay back their cost in energy management savings, depending on if they are programmed correctly.
+If you’re thinking about replacing your home’s thermostat, a smart wifi thermostat will typically cost more than a traditional thermostat.
+Depending on what kind of thermostat you go with, you’re looking at anywhere between $200 and $550 to install a new one.
+Luckily, the latest thermostats may pay back their purchase price in energy management savings, provided they are programmed correctly.

 Capacitor or Contactor Replacement

-If your air conditioner is still only a few years old or you choose to repair your older AC instead of investing in an energy-efficient A/C system upgrade, a capacitor will most likely cost $250 to $350 and a contractor can run a little lower, ranging from $150 - $350.
-These repairs are a couple of the most typical for your air conditioning system.
+If your air conditioner is still only a couple years old or you decide to repair your older equipment instead of purchasing an energy-efficient AC upgrade, a capacitor will typically cost $250 to $350 and a contractor can run a little lower, ranging from $150 – $350.
+These repairs are some of the most standard for your air conditioner.

-Again, it’s always good to consider the pros and cons of paying to repair your current air conditioner versus buying an upgraded, more energy-efficient AC system.
-If replacing your AC’s fan motor is the better choice for you, a fan motor replacement might be between $500 and $1200.
+Again, it’s always important to consider the pros and cons of choosing to repair your current air conditioning equipment versus investing in an upgraded, more energy-efficient AC system.
+If replacing the fan motor is the better choice for you, a fan motor replacement might cost between $500 and $1200.

 NOTE: Part repair under warranty

-A common misconception is that if there is a part that needs to be replaced, that it is covered under the manufacturer’s equipment warranty; however, there are several additional costs that may not be covered by the warranty that you will be required to pay for out-of-pocket.
-Even with typical repairs, such as a capacitor replacement, the contractor still has to process your warranty through the manufacturer so they can obtain the credit on the part.
-Additionally, all manufacturers demand the contractor to store the part for two to four months and may make the contractor return the malfunctioned part at the contractor’s cost.
-Greater repairs, like a compressor, are encompassed in this process but these larger repairs have additional supplies and materials required (i.e. refrigerant, copper fittings, etc.) that are not covered by the Original Equipment Manufacturer warranty.
-Without a labor warranty you will continuously have to pay out-of-pocket for the technician’s labor.
+A common confusion is that if there is a part that needs to be replaced, that it is covered under the manufacturer’s equipment warranty; however, there are several additional costs that may not be covered through the warranty that will be your out-of-pocket costs.
+Even with common repairs, for example, a capacitor replacement, the HVAC contractor still has to process this warranty through the manufacturer so they can receive the credit on the part.
+Also, all manufacturers demand the contractor to hold the part for two to four months and may require the contractor return the failed part at the contractor’s cost.
+Larger repairs, like a compressor, are encompassed in this process but these bigger repairs have additional supplies and materials required (i.e. refrigerant, copper fittings, etc.) that are not covered by the Original Equipment Manufacturer warranty.
+If you don’t have a labour warranty you will continuously have to pay out-of-pocket for the technician’s labour.

-Some of our Membership Plans carry parts and labor coverage that work alongside the manufacturer’s warranty to keep you from unexpected repair bills.
+Some of our Membership Plans have parts and labour coverage that functions with the manufacturer’s warranty to protect you from sudden repair costs.

-Remember that these ranges are estimates and they can often increase or decrease depending on the climate of your city, the specific issues with your system, the age of your air conditioner, and whether or not you’ve been having yearly maintenance to maintain the health of your air conditioning system and your manufacturer’s warranty.
-If your AC has just plain given up and replacement is looking more likely, take a moment to read our air conditioner pricing guide.
+Keep in mind that these costs are estimates and costs can increase or decrease depending on the climate of your city, the particular issues with your system, the age of your air conditioner, and whether or not you’ve been having yearly maintenance to maintain the AC’s health and your manufacturer’s warranty.
+If your AC is pretty much dead and replacement is looking more likely, take a moment to review our air conditioner pricing guide

-If you would like more information or ever need expert AC repair, call Rob's Albertan Service Experts 24/7/365.
+If you would like more information or ever need expert air conditioning repair, call Rob's Albertan Service Experts 24/7/365.